webdriverio/webdriverio/docs/guide/reporters/dot.md

 };
 ```

-The dot reporter prints for each test spec a dot.
-If colors are enabled on your machine you will see three different colors for dots.
-Yellow dots mean that at least one browser has executed that spec.
-A green dot means all browser passed that spec and a red to means that at least one browser failed that spec.
+The dot reporter prints a dot for each test spec.
+If colors are enabled on your machine, you will see three different colors for dots.
+A yellow dot means that at least one browser has executed that spec.
+A green dot means that all browsers have passed that spec.
+A red dot means that at least one browser has failed that spec.

 ![Dot Reporter](/images/dot.png "Dot Reporter")